 While you as an architect might be impatient to start with the visual, we can’t emphasize strongly enough how important it was to get part 1 of our guide right.

 When it finally comes to the design the visual part may be what draws us to a website template or an architects online portfolio in our mind.
 While the design visual is extremely important for any architecture practice and their online presentation the functionality design of a web page is far more important.
 A well designed website navigation is to allow your future clients to get the right information about you and your architecture practice, to see the project you are working on and to finally get in touch with you easily.
 This means easily accessible sections of your website, such as about, contact and projects pages.
+You can also use a slider plugin to create a slideshow of your best work right on the homepage hero.
 Additionally if you are an architect or an architecture practice with a much larger portfolio make sure your website allows you to separate the architectural projects part of the web page into sections such as residential, housing, commercial, etc.

 03 SEO for Architects And Optimization of A Website